Austin serial bombings: Perpetrator

-Mark Anthony Conditt, born in June 1994 (age 23), lived in Pflugerville, Texas, outside Austin.
+Mark Anthony Conditt (June 16, 1994 – March 21, 2018) lived in Pflugerville, Texas, outside Austin.
 He grew up in a very religious Christian family.
 The eldest of three children, he attended Austin Community College from 2010 to 2012, leaving without graduating but in good academic standing.
 He was home-schooled by his mother, who in February 2013 "officially graduated" him from high school.
 He wrote blog posts in 2012, where he identified as a conservative who was "not that politically inclined"; he argued for the death penalty, and argued against same-sex marriages and sex offender registries.
 He reportedly was part of a club called Righteous Invasion of Truth (R.I.O.T.), apparently named after a Carman song.
 The club's members home-schooled children, practiced survivalism, and held Bible studies.

 Conditt moved out of his family's home a few years before the bombings and into a house nearby that he bought with his father and lived in with two roommates.
 He spent several years as an employee of Crux Manufacturing, which makes semiconductors, but he was fired eight months before the bombings for poor performance.
 He had no criminal record.

 Police found a 25-minute video on Conditt's phone in which he described the devices and confessed to the bombings, but the video does not explain how he chose his victims.
 Austin police chief Brian Manley described the video as "the outcry of a very challenged young man talking about challenges in his life that led him to this point."
 He declined to label Conditt a domestic terrorist, because "he does not at all mention anything about terrorism, nor does he mention anything about hate."
 Texas Governor Greg Abbott wondered "Was his goal to terrorize, or did he have some other type of agenda?
 Obviously, there was terror."
-The video will not be released during the investigation.
+The video has not been released.
 On March 29, after criticism of his earlier statements, Chief Manley reversed his stance and called Conditt "a domestic terrorist for what he did to us".